tehmaze-labs/iptables-sort/README.md

 ## About

 In the iptables firewall, rules are evaluated from first to last rule.
-On ACCEPT or DROP rules, if a rule is matched, it will not be evaluated to next rules.
+On ACCEPT or DROP rules, if a rule is matched, it will stop evaluating rules.
 This means that the firewall will have to keep matching packets against the configured rules until it finds a hit.
-Processing these rules are mostly CPU-bound and therefor turn out to be a bottle neck.
+Processing these rules are mostly CPU bound and therefor can turn out to be a bottle neck on loaded systems.

-The iptables-sort script attempts to limit spending CPU cycles on rules that are inefficiently ordered by re-ordering the iptables rules based on packet counts.
+iptables-sort attempts to limit spending CPU cycles on rules that are inefficiently ordered by organising the iptables rules based on packet counts.
 Rules that belong to the same chain and target will be grouped.

 ## Usage